atomicdata-dev/atomic-server/server/README.md

 It will now initialize the certificate.
 Read the logs, watch for errors.

-Note that there is no logic yet for renewing certificates - I think removing the generated `.ssl` folder is the easiest approach.
+Note that there is no logic yet for renewing certificates - I think removing the generated `.https` folder is the easiest approach.

 ## Testing